-The Company has a General Agency Commission and Servicing Agreement ("Servicing Agreement") with the Service Company, whereby the Service Company acts as a national supervisory agent with responsibility for paying commissions to agents of the

-Company.
-As discussed in notes 1 and 2, the Company has an implicit variable interest in the Service Company and includes the Service Company in its consolidated financial statements effective as of January 1, 2003.
-Under the terms of the Servicing Agreement, as amended, the Service Company has paid a portion (ranging from 13.5% to 100%) of the agents' commissions for certain annuity policies issued during 1997 - 1999 and 2002 - 2004.
+The Company has a General Agency Commission and Servicing Agreement ("Servicing Agreement") with American Equity Investment Service Company (the Service Company), wholly-owned by David J. Noble, Chairman, Chief Executive Officer and President of the Company, whereby the Service Company acts as a national supervisory agent with responsibility for paying commissions to agents of the Company.
+Under the terms of the Servicing Agreement, as amended, the Service Company has paid a portion (ranging from 13.5% to 100%) of the agents' commissions for certain annuity policies issued during 1997-1999 and 2002-2004.
 In return, the Company has paid and agreed to pay quarterly renewal commissions to the Service Company ranging from .0975% to .375% based upon the account values of the applicable annuity policies issued during those years.
 No renewal commission is paid unless the underlying policy is in force on the date renewal commissions are calculated pursuant to the terms of the Servicing Agreement.
-For all years except 2004, renewal commissions for policies issued during 2004 is 14.8%.
-The payment of a portion of agents' commissions by the Service Company and the payment of renewal commissions by the Company to the Service Company is eliminated in consolidation effective as of January 1, 2003.